strigo/wryte/README.md

 export WRYTE_logger_name_LOGZIO_TOKEN=...
 ```

-Eventually, I intend to have wryte be fully configurable via env vars.
+Eventually, I intend to have Wryte be fully configurable via env vars.

 See https://github.com/nir0s/wryte/issues/10 for more info.